arialdomartini/monadic-parser-combinators-book/chapter-7.typ

 adapting it to our needs, but we haven't yet looked at sequencing two parsers in a row.

-It's time to take a break, enjoy a salmiakki, and then jump to chapter 8 to explore this new topic.
+It's time to take a break, enjoy a salmiakki, and then jump to Chapter 8 to explore this new topic.